Stylus (style sheet language)

 Stylus is a dynamic stylesheet preprocessor language that is compiled into Cascading Style Sheets (CSS).
 Its design is influenced by Sass and Less.
-It is regarded as the fourth most used CSS preprocessor syntax.
+As of 2012, it was regarded as the fourth most used CSS preprocessor syntax.
 It was created by TJ Holowaychuk, a former programmer for Node.js and the creator of the Luna language.
 It is written in JADE and Node.js.